-It is need to know how to conduct a formal briefing in workplace.
-Thoughts of giving a formal briefing can cause panic on stage, but you should not be afraid to make a public presentation.
+It needs to know how to conduct a formal briefing in the workplace.
+Thoughts of giving a formal briefing can cause panic on stage, you should not be afraid to make a public presentation.
 The best thing to do is to be fully familiar with the topic of your briefing so that you feel comfortable presenting it.
 Familiarize yourself with the prospective audience, as well, to better anticipate and prepare them for the question.
-This articele will let you know how to conduct a formal briefing in workplace.
+This article will let you know how to conduct a formal briefing in the workplace.

-How to conduct a formal briefing in workplace
+How to conduct a formal briefing in the workplace

 Practice briefing in front of others until you are comfortable with the presentation.
 Ask trusted colleagues for their advice on how to improve the briefing.
 Test the front of a mirror or videotape to make sure that your expressions match your words and sentences.
 You make frequent eye contact with the audience and take a quick look at your briefing scripts or notes to make sure you deliver the briefing with ease and confidence.